ecomfe/svg-mixed-loader/README.md

 }
 ```

-By default `svg-mixed-loader` generates only default export, behaves exactly the same as `url-loader`,
+By default `@ecomfe/svg-mixed-loader` generates only default export, behaves exactly the same as `url-loader`,
 if `ReactComponent` named export is wanted, pass `{react: true}` as options is a quick solution.